nimhbg/wis2box/docs/source/user/cap-alerts.rst

 This software can be installed on another instance to provide a web-server where users can create, edit, and publish CAP alerts.

 See the  `WMO CAP Composer documentation <https://cap-composer.readthedocs.io>`_ for instructions on installing and configuring the CAP Composer.

+If you already have a system that produces CAP XML, instead of using the WMO CAP Composer, you can ingest the CAP XML directly into wis2box by uploading it into the wis2box-incoming bucket as for any other data type.

+Please make sure to create the dataset as indicated below, which ensures the ``CAPMessageData`` data plugin is used before publishing to verify the input XML follows the CAP schema specification.

 Process Outline
 ---------------